-Component monitoring data will be used to track progress and ensure the components are on track to achieving expected outcomes.
-Where appropriate, component-level monitoring data will be captured and synthesised into results charts, structured against the component program logics.
-The results chart will provide the evidence base for component progress towards expected outcomes and be utilised in six-monthly whole of Partnership reflections meetings to support Partnership-level decision making and inform six-monthly progress reporting.
+Component monitoring data is used to track progress and ensure the components are on track to achieving expected outcomes.
+Where appropriate, component-level monitoring data is captured and synthesised into results charts, structured against the component program logics.
+The results chart provides the evidence base for component progress towards expected outcomes and be utilised in six-monthly whole of Partnership reflections meetings to support Partnership-level decision making and inform six-monthly progress reporting.